 History: The Scrum Alliance was created to help organisations and individuals understand and implement Scrum.
 Their slogan is “Together, we are transforming the world of work”.
 Over the years, it has grown into a large, global organisation with a strong emphasis on community and continuous learning.

 Community Focus: The Scrum Alliance places a strong emphasis on community, offering a membership community, regional gatherings, and global events.

-Continuous Learning: The certification path encourages continuous learning and development, with a range of certifications available for different roles and levels of expertise.
+Continuous Learning: The certification path encourages continuous learning and development, with a range of certifications available for different accountabilities and levels of expertise.

-Emphasis on Soft Skills: The training and certifications cover not only the Scrum framework but also the soft skills necessary to be successful in the Scrum roles.
+Emphasis on Soft Skills: The training and certifications cover not only the Scrum framework but also the soft skills necessary to be successful in the Scrum accountabilities.